 El Buo and La Buha

-Actually, two restaurants opposite each other, both with names translating as “the owl” in the masculine or feminine respectively.
-This is especially apt because the walls of El Buo proudly display pictures of gay icons, whereas La Buha has iconic lesbians represented – a welcome nod to diversity and that stands as an interesting contrast to the tavern-like interior.
-Both have the same menu and boast one of the the absolute best tortillas in Chueca, if not all of Madrid, coming with a delicious array of stuffing options and sauces.
-Choose between goats’ cheese and caramelized onion, ham and cheese or mixed vegetables to name but a few.
-Not to mention, there is little more Spanish than tucking into a huge tortilla with a circle of friends.
-Other options on their menu include traditional Spanish favorites like patatas bravas (fried potatoes in a spicy paprika sauce) and padron peppers.
+Actually, two restaurants opposite each other, both with names translating to “the owl” in the masculine or feminine respectively.
+This is especially apt because the walls of El Buo proudly display pictures of gay icons, whereas La Buha features iconic lesbians—a welcome nod to diversity and an interesting contrast to the tavern-like interior.
+Both have the same menu and boast one of the absolute best tortillas in Chueca, if not all of Madrid, with a delicious array of stuffing options and sauces.
+Choose between goat cheese and caramelized onion, ham and cheese, or mixed vegetables, to name but a few.

 Image credit: MercadoSanAnton